astropy/astropy-APEs/APE2.rst

 with  version 0.4 , Astropy will have a feature release at least as often as every six months.
 Releases between feature releases will only contain bugfixes, not new features.
-(See the "Releases and backwards compatibility" section below for more on what are considered bugfixes).
+(See the "Releases and backwards compatibility" section below for more on what is considered a bug fix).

 Additionally, some feature releases will be designated "long-term support" (LTS) releases, and these will continue to receive